sifzerda/solitaire/README.md

 ## To do:

-- (1) make the tableau a droppable area for stockpile cards (possibly all kinds any order) and then (2) apply the same drop conditions to them
--

 - [x] Create Foundation area/boxes for cards to slot/stack into
 - [x] Create Stockpile of free cards
 - [x] Drag n Drop mechanics between stockpile and foundation